adhamalhossary/image_classifier/README.md

 - Evaluating the model using the test set
 - Saving of the trained keras model

-2) `predict.py` works by first accepting two positional arguments; the `image_path` of the image wanting to make inference on, and the `saved_model` from the notebook.
-It also accepts two optional arguments; `top_k` representing top **K** labels with the highest probabilities, and `category_names`, a json file that maps the numerical labels to flower names.
-It then returns a table with the top K labels and their probabilities.
+2) `predict.py` works by:
+- Accepting two positional arguments; the `image_path` of the image wanting to make inference on, and the `saved_model` from the notebook.
+- It also accepts two optional arguments; `top_k` representing top **K** labels with the highest probabilities, and `category_names`, a json file that maps the numerical labels to flower names.
+- It then returns a table with the top K labels and their probabilities.
 If top_k was not specified it would only return the label with the highest probability.
 Using `category_names` would return the flower names instead of the numerical labels.